Where to Live in the Dallas-Fort Worth Metropolitan Area (2025 Guide)

 The Vibe: Fort Worth is its own city.
 Don’t confuse or mash it up with Dallas.
 This is a city known for its cowboy roots, major museums, a growing food scene, and less sprawl than Dallas.

-• Suburbs like Keller and Southlake are upscale and polished, with high-performing schools and family appeal.
+Why It Works: Housing is more affordable, and downtown is compact and charming.
+Suburban options are upscale and polished, with high-performing schools and family appeal.

-• People wanting a slightly slower pace and Western charm
+Good Fit For: People wanting a slightly slower pace and Western charm.
+Families looking for better value for housing.

 The Vibe: This area mixes college town life (thanks to UNT in Denton), rural pockets, and suburban enclaves.

-• Denton has a funky, musical, liberal feel—kind of like a mini-Austin.
+Why it Works: Denton has a funky, musical, liberal feel (mini-Austin).

-• You’ll find rolling hills here—rare in DFW—and a bit more space between homes.
+Rolling hills here—rare in DFW—more space between homes.

 • Commuting into Dallas or Fort Worth is possible, but long; many locals work in the area or remotely.